 Understanding Employer of Record Services

-What is an Employer of Record?
-An Employer of Record (EOR) is a third-party organization that takes on the legal responsibilities of employing staff in different countries.
+What is an Employer of Record (EOR)?
+An Employer of Record is a third-party organisation that takes on the legal responsibilities of employing staff in different countries.

 If a business is interested in remote onboarding internationally, they’d need to set up a legal entity with the government and endure the fees and time frames attached.

-Instead, businesses use EORs to more quickly expand internationally while remaining safeguarded against the complexities and liabilities of employment laws and practices.
+Instead, businesses use EORs to more quickly expand internationally while remaining safeguarded against the complexities and liabilities of local employment law and practices.

 While EORs have been around for a while, they've recently surged in popularity with the rise of remote work.
 In fact, the global Employer of Record market size is projected to reach $6.6 billion by 2028.